Teacher/Student Ratio – 22 to 2 (teacher with Educational Assistant)

 The goal of Zion Lutheran School is to help students develop a relationship with Jesus Christ as Lord and Savior.
 Although most time is spent on spiritual and academic growth, significant emphasis is placed on the socialization of the children.

-Religion: Children grow spiritually through daily devotions, singing praises, Bible stories, Easter and Christmas events, and the ongoing teaching of Christianity throughout the school day.
+Children grow spiritually through daily devotions, singing praises, Bible stories, Easter and Christmas events, and the complete integration of Christianity throughout the school day.
 On Wednesday mornings the class attends all-school chapel for special worship time.
 A Pastor also makes weekly presentations in class.

-Science: Children learn to appreciate the world God has created for them as they study about seasons, animals, trees, polar regions, oceans, insects, life cycles of butterflies and frogs, outer space, clouds, amphibians and reptiles.
-Children are involved in hands-on learning, and are encouraged to study and explore creation during nature walks on the school grounds.
+Science: Children learn to appreciate the world God has created for them as they study about seasons, animals and animal habitats, trees, worms, oceans, insects, life cycles of butterflies and frogs, outer space, clouds, amphibians and reptiles.
+Children are involved in hands-on learning, participate in science experiments, and are encouraged to study and explore creation during nature walks on the school grounds.

 Social Studies: We use the Studies Weekly curriculum.
 Kindergartners learn to value other people, places, cultures and viewpoints by studying the world around them with Washington State Standards as the curriculum direction.
-Special attention is given to observing the community, home, family and school.
 Field trips are an integral part of this subject.
 The use of a children’s newspaper, Scholastic News, is integrated into the curriculum.
 We view a pair of eagles on live webcam as they nest, lay eggs, and feed their young.
 We view them until fledge.

 Physical Education: Physical Education is a class designed to develop coordination and large motor skills.
 Various exercises, games and group activities provide learning and practice.

-Music: The students participate in singing, plays, and creative expression in order to give a basic understanding of rhythm, melody, instruments, composers and music appreciation.
+Music: The students participate in singing and creative expression in order to develop a basic understanding of rhythm, melody, instruments and music appreciation.